earthobservations/wetterdienst/README.rst

     for certain user-space code heavily using pandas idioms, because Wetterdienst now returns a `Polars DataFrame`_.
 If you absolutely must use a pandas DataFrame, you can cast the Polars DataFrame to pandas by using the ``.to_pandas()`` method.

-**What our customers say:**

-    "Our house is on fire.
-I am here to say, our house is on fire.
-I saw it with my own eyes using **wetterdienst** to get the data." - Greta Thunberg

-..

-    “You must be the change you wish to see in the world.
-And when it comes to climate I use **wetterdienst**.” - Mahatma Gandhi

-..

-    "Three things are (almost) infinite: the universe, human stupidity and the temperature time series of Hohenpeissenberg, Germany I got with the help of **wetterdienst**; and I'm not sure about the universe." - Albert Einstein

-..

-    "We are the first generation to feel the effect of climate change and the last generation who can do something about it.
-I used **wetterdienst** to analyze the climate in my area and I can tell it's getting hot in here." - Barack Obama

 .. image:: https://github.com/earthobservations/wetterdienst/actions/workflows/tests.yml/badge.svg?branch=main
    :target: https://github.com/earthobservations/wetterdienst/actions?workflow=Tests